 - Medal of the Order (OAM).

-The awards are generally announced on Australia Day (26 January) and the Queen’s Birthday public holiday (June).
+The awards are generally announced on Australia Day (26 January) and the King’s Birthday public holiday (June).

 For more information about the Order of Australia see the Governor General’s website and the Order of Australia Association.